ringcentral/integration-blog/_posts/2019-06-24-logging-call-into-your-service-with-ringcentral-embeddable.md

 ![hubspot call logging with Embeddable](https://github.com/ringcentral/hubspot-embeddable-ringcentral-phone/raw/master/docs/img/screenshots/hs6.png)

-In previous articles, we show how to use RingCentral Embeddable to integrate RingCentral services into your website.
-After integrating web phone feature, you must want to log call into your service.
+In previous articles, we showed how to use RingCentral Embeddable to integrate RingCentral services into your website.
+After integrating the web phone feature, you must be wanting to log calls into your services.
 This article will show you how to log call information with RingCentral Embeddable's third party service API.

 Related Links: